 In late 2018, Erin and Dr. Ward met up to share adult beverages and geek-out over sundry pathology and research-related topics.
 Recognizing the benefits for clinicians and patients in bringing novel histochemistry and microscopy methods to veterinary anatomic pathology, Dr. Ward invited Erin to return to SpecialtyVETPATH as Senior Research Scientist, and shortly thereafter, Lab Manager.

 When she’s not fixating on shiny microscopic objects in the lab, Erin enjoys kayaking, learning to cook (finally!), and serving her community as a civilian Volunteer in Police Service.
-Thanks to Dr. Black, Erin recently became the proud mama of a rescue cat named Fusa.

 “Clarification of Prostate Needle Biopsies with 2,2’ Thiodiethanol Rapidly and Efficiently Prepares Tissue for 3D Light-Sheet Microscopy”, McCarty, E.F. et al, United States and Canadian Academy of Pathology, 106 th Annual Meeting, March 6, 2017, San Antonio, TX.